 Figure 3 - Resolution of Gaussian shapes using the tangent approach. (a) .gif movie of the tangent space reaction to a Gaussian with centroid running from 1 to 900.
-The other Gaussian centroid is 500. (b) This plot shows the variation of the tangent metric with the delta (difference between centroids) and the width of the larger Gaussian shape.
+The other Gaussian at 500. (b) This plot shows the variation of the tangent metric with the delta (difference between centroids) and the width of the larger Gaussian shape.

-Figure 3b shows the error for the width of the first shape versus the difference in centroid (delta) and demonstrates several aspects of the resolution of the Gaussians problem.
+Figure 3b demonstrates several aspects of the resolution of the Gaussians problem.
 In a first order analysis, the figure shows a large diagonal maximum across the figure, which demonstrates that when the difference is similar to the width, the resolution is difficult.